Lord Curry of Kirkharle KB CBE (Trustee)

 Alice Lane (Administrator)

 Alice started as AID’s administrator in May 2014.
-Prior to this, she had spent 5 ½ years working as administrator for Morpeth-based charity, The Mustard Tree Trust.
+Prior to this, she spent 5 ½ years working as administrator for Morpeth-based charity, The Mustard Tree Trust.
 A law graduate, Alice began her working life as a solicitor, first in Norfolk and subsequently in Northumberland, specialising in wills and the administration of estates.
 Alice is married to Ian and they have 3 children.
 In spare moments, she enjoys swimming, walking and concert and cinema-going!

 Tabitha Muthui (Fundraising and Communications Manager, East Africa)